Italy - Factors to watch on May 25

 The Venice Film Festival will go ahead as scheduled at the beginning of September, Luca Zaia, the governor of the region around the Italian city said on Sunday as the spread of the new coronavirus in the country slows.

-Italy’s Economy Minister Roberto Gualtieri said on Friday he was confident the government and Fiat Chrysler FCHA.MI would be able to complete a deal over a state-backed loan for the carmaker.
+The Benetton-backed infrastructure group has hit out at comments by a member of government calling for its motorway unit to be barred from a state-backed loan needed to prop up business, a move that could stoke an ongoing row over its motorway concession.

-Benetton-backed Atlantia ATL.MI has hit out at comments by a member of government calling for its motorway unit to be barred from a state-backed loan needed to prop up business, a move that could stoke an ongoing row over its motorway concession.
+Deputy Minister of Infrastructure Giancarlo Cancelleri, a member of 5 Star Movement, said on Saturday that the government should put Atlantia’s unit Autostrade per l’Italia under its special administration. (*) Prime Minister Giuseppe Conte is working on a plan to convince Atlantia to cut its stake in Autostrade below 50%, to end a dispute over the group’s motorway concession, daily la Repubblica reported on Montady.
+Conte aims to find a private investor to replace Atlantia as Autostrade’s top shareholder, with the support of state lender CDP, it added. (*) The government sees little margin to find a compromise on Autostrade’s concession and is now convinced that Atlantia should get out of its motorway unit, Il Corriere della Sera daily said on Monday. (*) Conte has rejected all the proposals made by Atlantia for a compromise on Autostrade, including a 5% reduction of toll fess for five years for commuters and for those stuck in traffic congestion due to road works, daily La Stampa said on Monday.

-Deputy Minister of Infrastructure Giancarlo Cancelleri (M5s) said on Saturday that the government should put Atlantia’s unit Autostrade per l’Italia under its special administration.
+Italy’s Economy Minister Roberto Gualtieri said on Friday he was confident the government and Fiat Chrysler would be able to complete a deal over a state-backed loan for the carmaker.

-Unicredit has decided to be heard by the antitrust authority that has opened an inquiry into Intesa SanPaolo’s proposed takeover of rival UBI Banca to assess the impact of the deal on the industry, several newspapers reported on Sunday.
+UniCredit has decided to be heard by the antitrust authority that has opened an inquiry into Intesa Sanpaolo’s proposed takeover of rival UBI Banca to assess the impact of the deal on the industry, several newspapers reported on Sunday.

 Enel’s business plan this year will have a 10 year horizon to lay out what kind of company the management wants Enel to be in 2030, Enel CEO Francesco Starace said in an interview with Il Sole 24 Ore on Saturday.
 Starace also said that the group would be interested in acquisitions in the digital payments sector.